Connecting communicators around the dinner table

 Although open to all SF IABC members, demand for Networking 9 events often exceeds supply.
 Interested members are encouraged to join the waiting list, share their contact information and propose future topics to our co-directors.

 Attention IABC Chapter Presidents: SF IABC has developed “Networking 9 in a Box” – a step-by-step guide to establishing and conducting Networking 9 events in your chapter.
-Please contact Julie Knight for additional information.
+Please contact our chapter for additional information.